 Countries and Territories that have Reciprocity with South Carolina

-South Carolina waives the requirement for knowledge and skills testing if you're a first-time applicant from a country with a formal reciprocity agreement with this state as long as your out-of-country driving credential has not expired.
+South Carolina waives the requirement for knowledge and skills testing if you're a first-time applicant from a country, US territory, or a freely associated state that has a formal reciprocity agreement with this state as long as your out-of-country driving credential has not expired.

 For a country to establish reciprocity with SC, the SCDMV must receive a formal request from the country or consulate for the country.
 The reciprocity agreements covering knowledge and skills testing do not change the requirements to show appropriate documentation.
-If you're not a US citizen or are from a protected territory, you will follow the same application process.
+If you're not a US citizen, you will follow the same application process.
+Individuals from freely associated states are not US citizens but individuals from US territories are US citizens.

 The International Customers' Checklist (SCDMV Form MV-94) lists the documentation requirements for the most common immigration and visa statuses.